Pine Processionary Caterpillars in Spain: 2026 Dog & Human Safety Guide

 How pet insurance helps with the vet bill

-Emergency treatment for processionary poisoning — the consultation, medication, and any follow-up for tongue damage — is exactly what a pet policy’s vet-fee cover is designed for.
-Spain also now requires dog third-party liability insurance under Ley 7/2023, and a full pet policy adds the vet-fee protection on top.
-As authorised Generali agents in Jávea, we arrange pet insurance for dogs and cats across Spain, in English.
-Read our pet insurance guide, contact us, or call 966 461 625.
+Emergency treatment for processionary poisoning — the consultation, sedated lavage, medication, hospitalisation and any surgery — is exactly what a pet policy’s vet-fee cover is designed for.
+Spain also now requires dog third-party liability insurance under Ley 7/2023, in force since September 2023, and a full pet policy adds the vet-fee protection on top.
+As authorised Generali agents in Jávea, we arrange pet insurance for dogs and cats across Spain, in English — including 24-hour vet helplines for processionary, snake-bite, heat-stroke and other Costa Blanca seasonal emergencies.
+Read our pet insurance guide, contact us or call 966 461 625.

 Frequently asked questions